Alexandersss/COBRA-7-5/482_755/CEX/README.md

 	[ Alexander's Changes ]

-	* Fixed game data corruption if you uninstall its update with syscall disabled
+	* Fixed data corruption if you uninstall game/game update/homebrew with syscall disabled